 things like healing and blood clotting, so you may need to stop taking them before

 Your healthcare provider will tell you not to eat or drink anything for several hours

 before the surgery.
-You will probably have to stay in the hospital for at least one
+You will probably have to stay in the hospital for several days,

 need some help at home (with things like bathing, dressing, cleaning, and shopping)

 for a short time after surgery, so you may want to arrange this ahead of time.